cloud-gov/cg-site/_kbarticlespages/website-api.md

 The below diagram shows the relationships between the three services:

-1. The PostgreSQL database, which houses the dataset, returns the results found by the query.
+1. The PostgreSQL database, which houses the dataset and returns the results found by the query.
 The fetched data is sent back to the API application, and the API application passes it on to the static site in the response body as JSON.

 2. The API application first securely connects to the database by retrieving the RDS service credentials via cloud.gov’s Cloud Foundry environment.
 Once it establishes a secure connection to the PostgreSQL database, the application executes a SQL query against the database.